 What personal data does BAAC collect?

-You may give us information about you by filling in forms at an event, on our website, or by corresponding with us by phone, e-mail or other messaging service.
+You may give us information about you by filling in forms/registrations at the clubhouse, for groups and events, on our website, or by corresponding with us by phone, e-mail or other messaging services.
 This includes all information you provide when you register with the Club.
 This information may include:

 - Contact details